defold/doc/docs/en/manuals/render.md

 ## Default view projection

 The default render script is configured to use an orthographic projection suitable for 2D games.
 It provides three different orthographic projections: `Stretch` (default), `Fixed Fit` and `Fixed`.

-You can also use a perspective projection suitable for 3D games, as provided by a camera component.
+As an alternative to the orthographic projections in the default render script you also have the option to use the projection matrix provided by a camera component.

-The camera component can be used for both orthographic and perspective projections to change the view matrix (basically which part of the game world that is rendered).
-Learn more about the camera component in the [Camera manual](/manuals/camera).

 ### Stretch projection